top of page

 Because of our sins.
 Our sins are the things we do that break God's objective moral law.
-While some sins are more well known - murder, theft, lying - there are many that we seldom consider that are just as serious.
+While some sins are more well known - murder, theft, lying - there are many others that we seldom consider.
 These include anger, pride, arrogance, selfishness, jealously, ungratefulness, sexual immorality, drunkenness, evil thoughts, and apathy.
 We know that these things are wrong because God has given us a conscience that convicts us of it.
 Sin is like a deadly disease that we have no cure for.

 By ourselves we can't do anything to stop sinning because it's in our very nature.

 When we are without God, we are slaves to sin.
-Of course all of our lives are different, but perhaps you've noticed some of these things about yourself.
-We want to spend our money on ourselves; we rarely, if ever, think about the needs of others.
+Of course all of our lives are different, but if you're honest, perhaps you've noticed some of these things about yourself.
+We like to spend our money on ourselves; we rarely, if ever, think about the needs of others.
 We criticize and judge other people based on everything from their appearance to their supposed inferiority to us.
-We look in the mirror and admire ourselves with a proud look.
-We exalt ourselves for our knowledge that is superior to everyone else's.
+We look in the mirror and admire ourselves.
+We pride ourselves for our superior knowledge.
 We are hypocritical.
 We idolize ourselves, athletes, or celebrities as gods.
 We have thoughts that are sexually corrupt, perverted, and impure.
 We seek pity and attention from others.
-We lust for popularity, praise, and recognition.
-We turn to drugs, alcohol, gambling, and sexual perversion to escape the troubles of life and find some kind of temporary pleasure.
-We hopelessly grasp for fulfillment in our many relationships, careers, or social causes.
-We are constantly focused on how we can serve ourselves, how we can be entertained and pleasured.
-We find pleasure in media that portrays violence, sexual immorality, and all kinds of immoral activity.
+We seek after popularity, praise, and recognition.
+We turn to drugs, alcohol, gambling, junk food, and pornography to escape the troubles of life and find some kind of temporary pleasure.
+We grasp for fulfillment in our many relationships, careers, or social causes.
+We're lazy; we focus on how we can serve ourselves, how we can be entertained and pleasured.
+We find pleasure in media that portrays violence, sexual immorality, and all kinds of evil activity.
 We are indifferent about our childrens' sinful lifestyles or even encourage them.
-We forsake our values and foundations to fit in and conform to the culture.
+We forsake our true values and foundations to fit in and conform to the culture.
 We are liars.
 We inwardly calculate our every step to create the image that we want to have.
-We do "good things" only so others will notice.
+We do "good things" so others will notice.
 We are ungrateful.
 We find joy in complaining and ignore our daily blessings.
 We burn with jealousy when others succeed or receive more attention than us.
-We are consumed with rage and anger over so many small things.
+We are filled with anger or even rage over so many small things.
 We are disrespectful, rude, and disobedient to parents and other authorities.
 We throw the name of God and Jesus Christ around in our everyday conversations like they are worthless.

 God does NOT ignore these things.
 God HATES sin; thankfully he loves us and we can be forgiven.